Arbegnoch: Guerrilla warfare on the eve of World War II

 The repressive operations of 1938 therefore did not obtain decisive results, moreover, in this period the contrasts between the Duke of Aosta were accentuated, convinced of the need to reduce the violence and brutality of the fight against the guerrillas, and General Cavallero determined to maintain operational control of the war against the guerrillas, in Rome Mussolini expressed his discontent with the situation in East Africa.
 In early 1939 the senior commander in East Africa therefore resumed major military operations against the resistance by organizing an ambitious operation against the fighters of Abebe Aregai, General Cavallero entrusted Colonel Orlando Lorenzini colonial forces to mop up Menz, however, the results were not conclusive, the main guerrilla leaders escaped the roundup which lasted until the end of March 1939.
+Furthermore, on 9–11 April 1939, the Italian-Eritrean troops began a new episode of brutal violence against civilians who were following the fleeing Arbegnoch bands; in the Gaia-Zeret massacre, approximately 1,200-1,500 Ethiopians, the vast majority of whom were civilians taking refuge in a cave, were killed with gas or machine gun fire.
+Due to the failure of his strategy, General Cavallero was finally recalled to Italy on 10 April 1939 and replaced by General Luigi De Biase, while General Guglielmo Nasi, a supporter of a severe policy towards the indigenous population, became vice-governor general.

 In December 1938, the Communist Party of Italy had already sent a mission to Ethiopia to assess the situation, make contact with the Ethiopian guerrillas and start a training program.
 Giuseppe Di Vittorio spoke about it with Spanish Civil War veteran Anton Ukmar in the winter of 1937 and the decision was made on 8 December 1938, the first to leave and reach Ethiopia via Khartoum was Ilio Barontini who in February 1939 was already able to send a confident report on the qualities and determination of the Abyssinian fighters.
 In the spring Ukmar and Domenico Rolla also left, accompanied by the French secret agent Colonel Paul Robert Monnier and by the envoy of the Negus Lorenzo Taezaz.
 After meeting in May 1939 in Abyssinian territory, Ukmar and Barontini split to begin their collaborative and training projects; the Ukmar mission was established in Gojjam and in the Gondar area, while Barontini, who acted under the pseudonym of "Paul Langlois" or "Paolo De Bargili", entered into contact with Mengesha Gembere and his guerrillas.

-On 2 December 1940, a large Patriot force under Admique Besha and Jagama Kello overran the Italian garrison at Addis Alem.
-78 Italian soldiers were killed and over 2,000 rifles were captured, along with several grenades and artillery pieces.